-Interns shall have a minimum of two white lab coats to wear and keep laundered.
-They shall wear professional clothes (dresses, skirts and blouses, slacks, trousers and shirts), closed-toed, low-heeled shoes, and name tags.
+Interns may be required to have white lab coats to wear in clinical facilities.
+Information on lab coat requirements will be provided by the site coordinator upon orientation to the site.
+Interns are expected to wear professional clothes (dresses, skirts and blouses, slacks, trousers and shirts), closed-toed, low-heeled shoes, and name tags.
 While working in production areas, interns will wear non-skid, flat shoes, appropriate casual clothes, and hair restraints, and lab coats, as specified by site directors.
 Hose or socks must be worn at all times.
 At all facilities, interns must follow the dress code of the assigned facility.